Quantum Wiki

 The no-cloning theorem states that it is impossible to produce an exact copy of an unknown quantum state.

-This fundamental property of quantum physics ensures that information in quantum communication systems is particularly secure—because it is impossible to eavesdrop on or copy quantum information without altering it.
+This fundamental property of quantum physics ensures that information in quantum communication systems is particularly secure, because it is not possible to copy quantum information perfectly without disturbance, and eavesdropping typically introduces detectable changes, for example, higher error rates in Quantum Key Distribution.

 NV Center